lanl/ARIADNE/README.md

 - matplotlib>=3.8.

 ## Installation
-- Download or cloned ARIADNE,
+- Download or clone ARIADNE,
-- cd ARIADNE,
-- Open the jupyter example notebook: /Examples/LoadReferenceData/LoadNewData.ipynb and run it.
+- Open the jupyter example notebookin: ARIADNE/Examples/LoadReferenceData/LoadNewData.ipynb and run it within the jupyter notebook.
 That installs the reference library on your computer necessary for uncertainty quantification.
 - Try running the example python notebooks in the "Examples/" folder to see how the notebooks work.

 ## License